benOesing/chaos-recipe-overlay/README.md

 ## Disclaimer:
 This fork was very rushed, due to the new season approaching.
 In a few hours of testing it worked as intended and i managed to fill nearly exactly the amount of sets I wanted.

 <b>You should look over all items not to miss a 6 socket or even a 6L.
-The chaos recipe filter overrides every existing filter for matching items!<b>
+The chaos recipe filter overrides ~~every existing filter for matching items!~~ only rules for items we want to find!<b>

 # Chaos recipe overlay